 Syntax Description mod/port Number of the module and the port on the module.
 See "Usage Guidelines" for more information.
-Defaults This command has no o default settings.
+Defaults This comman d has no default settings.
 Command Types Switch command.
 Command Modes Privileged.
-Usage Guidelines only and is not saved letected-protocols command is available in MST mode and Rapid-PVST+ mode in NVRAM.
-If you do not specify a mod/port number when you enter the clear rotocols command, protocol detection occurs on all connected ports.
-The clear spantree d command have the sa etected-protocols command and the set spantree mst redetect-protocol me functionality.
-Examples This example shows has module 3: now to set protocol detection of legacy bridges and boundary ports on port 2 or clear spantree detected-protocols 3/2 ocol detection forced on port 3/2 Related Commands clear spantree mst set spantree mode set spantree mst con fig clear spantree mst clear spantree mst instance [vlan vlans]
+Usage Guidelines The clear spantree detected-protocols command is available in MST mode and Rapid-PVST+ mode only and is not saved in NVRAM.
+If you do not specify a mod/port number when you enter the clear spantree detected-protocols command, protocol detection occurs on all connected ports. - antree detected-protocols command and the set spantree mst redetect-protocol re the same functionality.
+Examples This example module 3: shows how to set protocol detection of legacy bridges and boundary ports on port 2 or mable) clear spantree detected-protocols 3/2 are protocol detection forced on port 3/2 able) Related Commands clear spantree mst set spantree mode clear spantree mst clear spantree mst instance [vlan vlans]